-Up to six (6) law schools may register up to two (2) teams, each consisting of two (2) or three (3) members.
-To apply, a school must e-mail emorymootcourt@gmail.com to request registration of two (2) teams.
-The first six schools to request to register two teams will be approved and will be notified via email.
+Up to five (5) law schools may register up to two (2) teams, each consisting of two (2) or three (3) members.
+To apply, a school must e-mail emorymootcourt@gmail.com to request registration of two (2) teams beginning at 12:00 p.m. on June 21st, 2025 when registration opens.
+Requests sent prior to the opening of registration will not be counted.
+The first five schools to request to register two teams will be approved and will be notified via email.
 Those schools will be sent a link to register their second team.

 All further requests for a second team will be placed on a waitlist in order of application and will be notified via e-mail of the number of schools ahead of them on the waitlist.
 If a school fills out a registration form for two teams without (1) requesting a second team and (2) receiving approval to do so, the second team will not be registered.

 If a school registers two teams for the competition, the two teams may not confer with one another in any aspect of writing their briefs.
-The two teams may not share research, arguments, and/or any other knowledge pertaining to their briefs.
+The two teams may not share research, arguments, and/or any other knowledge pertaining to their briefs or discuss any aspect of the problem until after the brief submission deadline on September 19th, 2025 at 11:59 p.m.